OurMachinery/themachinery-books/src/troubleshooting.md

 | GPU              | A Vulkan 1.2 capable GPU with the latest drivers.            |
 | Packages         | `sudo apt-get install libxcb-ewmh2 libxcb-cursor0 libxcb-xrm0 unzip` |

-> **Note:** Other Linux distributions have not been extensively tested.
+> **Note:** Other Linux distributions have not been extensively tested, but you are welcome to try.

 ## A Crash happened

-Sometimes it can come to crashes.
-There are a few steps to follow:
+Did The Machinery Crash?
+There are a few first troubleshooting steps:

-1. Is your System (Window or Linux) on the latest update?
+1. Is your System (Window or Linux) up-to-date?
 2. Do you have the latest Graphics Driver installed?
 3. Does your system support `vulkan 1.2`?
-4. Does your system full fills our system requirements?
+4. Does your system fulfill our system requirements?
 4. Did someone else have this issue before?
-Check on Discord or  [GitHub issues page](https://github.com/OurMachinery/themachinery-public/issues)
+Check on [Discord](https://discord.com/invite/SHHSZaH) or [GitHub issues page](https://github.com/OurMachinery/themachinery-public/issues)

 In case you cannot debug the crash yourself you should create a issue on our Issue Tracker: [GitHub issues page](https://github.com/OurMachinery/themachinery-public/issues).
 To obtain the logs or crash dumps follow the next steps:

 ### Windows 10 & Windows 11 Editor

-When it comes to crashes on Windows which you cannot debug yourself.
-You can enable a full crash dumb via the following file `utils/enable-full-dumps.reg`.
-The dumps can be found in the folder `AppData\Local\The Machinery` and then in the  `CrashDumps` folder.
+When it comes to crashes on Windows which you cannot debug yourself, you can enable a full crash dumb via the file `utils/enable-full-dumps.reg` that we ships as part of the engine.
+After enabling full dumps, you can be find them in `%AppData%\..\Local\The Machinery` and then in the  `CrashDumps` folder.
 In case of an error report it can be very helpful to provide access to the crash dump.
 You can submit bugs on our public [GitHub issues page](https://github.com/OurMachinery/themachinery-public/issues).
 Please do not forget to mention your current Engine version.

-In order to obtain log files you have to go to the same folder where you can find the CrashDumps (`AppData\Local\The Machinery`) but they till instead be in the `Logs` subfolder.
+In order to obtain log files you have to go to the same folder where you can find the CrashDumps (`%AppData%\..\Local\The Machinery`) but they will instead be in the `Logs` subfolder.